Updated: Nov 20

 In the beginning of my post-concussion syndrome journey, I had setbacks sometimes for weeks.
 Now 4,5 years later most setbacks last for a day or a few days.
 I already got so many setbacks but every setback feels like a completely new one because they are always there really unexpected.

-Post Concussion Syndrome - Things that can cause me a setback
+Things that can cause me setbacks - COncussion recovery

 Too much screentime